How to Build a Sales Process in 8 Steps (Free Template) for 2023

 6. Closing the Sale

-With objections out of the way, expectations set and met, and benefits clearly shown, it’s time for the ask.
+With objections out of the way, expectations set and met, and benefits were clearly shown, it’s time for the ask.
 After all of your hard work getting to this point in your sales process, the close should be a no-brainer for your prospect.

 But it isn’t always so simple.